University Heights Real Estate for Sale

-If you are thinking of moving to San Diego and are looking for a place to call home, University Heights may very well be that place that draws your attention.
-If you are one that likes to walk and enjoy what a neighborhood has to offer, this is that place with high walkability and lots of charm.
+If you are considering moving to San Diego and are looking for a place to call home, University Heights may very well be the place that draws your attention.
+If you are someone who likes to walk and enjoy what a neighborhood has to offer, this is that place with high walkability and lots of charm.

 University Heights has one elementary school, Alice Birney Elementary.
-Nearby are the middle schools, San Diego Global Vision Academy and Roosevelt International.
-Located in North Park, not far from University Heights is St. Augustine, a private boys school.
-Nearby is SciTech High School, Crawford High School, and Hoover High School.
+Nearby are the middle schools, San Diego Global Vision Academy, and Roosevelt International.
+Located in North Park, not far from University Heights, is St. Augustine, a private boys’ school.
+Nearby are SciTech High School, Crawford High School, and Hoover High School.

 Dining and Shopping

-When living in University Heights you will enjoy its vibrant nightlife with many popular bars and restaurants lining Park Boulevard.
-You can experienc everything from fine dining, drinking, and dancing to casual eateries and dive bars with karaoke.
-One of my favorite restaurants Is Plumeria, which is a Vegan Thai place that even makes meat eater want to frequent often.
-If you are into American comfort food, then you may want to try the Park House Eatery.
-For Classic Mexican food with a twist, head on over to El Zarape.
+When living in University Heights, you will enjoy its vibrant nightlife with many popular bars and restaurants lining Park Boulevard.
+You can experience everything from fine dining, drinking, and dancing to casual eateries and dive bars with karaoke.
+One of my favorite restaurants Is Plumeria, which is a Vegan Thai place that even makes meat-eaters want to frequent often.
+If you are into American comfort food, you may want to try the Park House Eatery.
+For Classic Mexican food with a twist, head over to El Zarape.
 These are just a few of several in the neighborhood that everyone loves.

 Parks and Recreation

 Trolley Park is where you will find families gathering during their leisure time.
-There are free concerts in the summer as well as movie screenings.
-People bring their friends, kids, and dogs to unwind and a great place to meet your neighbors.
+There are free concerts in the summer, as well as movie screenings.
+People bring their friends, kids, and dogs to unwind, and it is a great place to meet your neighbors.

 There is easy access to major freeways such as the 8 and the 805.
 If you don’t drive, you can get around on the buses.
 University Heights is served by MTS bus routes 1, 11, and 215.